RedSeal-co/ts-java/README.md

 allowing Typescript programmers to use Java classes in their node.js applications with type safety comparable to using Java directly.

+## Discusion Forum

+Please use the [node-java discussion forum](https://groups.google.com/forum/#!forum/node-java) for discussion of ts-java.

 ## Status

 **ts-java** is still evolving but is already proving useful in active projects.
 One major feature not yet included in ts-java is support for Java Generics.
 We expect Java Generics will map cleanly to Typescript Generics.